tanjibpa/earthview-wallpaper-download/README.md

 # Earthview Wallpaper Downloader
 I love the wallpapers of [earthview.withgoogle.com].
-They are great as desktop wallpaper.
-So I wrote a script to parse the download url of wallpaper from the site and download the wallpaper and set that as desktop wallpaper. 😃
+They are great as desktop wallpapers.
+So I wrote a script to parse the download url of wallpaper from the site and then download the image and set that as desktop wallpaper. 😃

-First clone this repo and give permission to `run.sh` file.
+First clone this repo and give permission to execute `run.sh`.
 ```sh
 $ chmod a+x run.sh
 ```